-- Check application deadlines and program status (open, closed or exceptions) in the Admissions Calendar.
+- Check application deadlines and program status (open or closed) in the Admissions Calendar.

-- File an online application as a graduate student through CSUMentor.
+- File an online application as a graduate student at Cal State Apply.

 After You Apply

-After you have applied to CSUN, make the rest of your admissions process go smoothly with these steps:
+After you have applied to CSUN, make sure the rest of your admission process goes smoothly:

 - Monitor your application status.
-Log into myNorthridge Portal, locate “My Checklist," and review your Incomplete Tasks such as missing transcripts.
-For help with the portal, see the How To Guides.
+Log into myNorthridge Portal, locate “My Checklist," and review your complete and incomplete tasks such as missing transcripts.
+Helpful: How To Guides

 - Send us your official transcripts (see below).